FastyBird/exchange/.docs/en/index.md

 # Quick start

-The purpose of this plugin is to provide unified interface for data exchange consumers and create data exchange publishers proxy.
+The purpose of this plugin is to provide unified interface for data exchange.
+Create consumers and publishers proxies, collect registered application consumers and publishers and control them.

 ## Installation